StochasticBiology/plant-mito-dynamics/README.md

 ## Video data for msh1 project

-All video data will be made available in subdirectories
+All video data is available in subdirectories
 - `mtgfp-videos`
 - `msh1-videos`
 - `friendly-videos`